SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/07-TroubleShooting.md

 Hold reason: Error from glidein_9371@compute-6-28.tier2: STARTER at 10.3.11.39 failed to send file(s) to <192.170.227.195:40485>
 ~~~

-This part is quite cryptic, but it simply means that the worker node where your job executed (glidein_9371@compute-6-28.tier2 or 10.3.11.39) tried to transfer a file to the Crane login node (192.170.227.195) but did not succeed.
+This part is quite cryptic, but it simply means that the worker node where your job executed (glidein_9371@compute-6-28.tier2 or 10.3.11.39) tried to transfer a file to the OSG Connect login node (192.170.227.195) but did not succeed.
 The next part explains why:

 ~~~
 error reading from /wntmp/condor/compute-6-28/execute/dir_9368/glide_J6I1HT/execute/dir_16393/outputfile: (errno 2) No such file or directory
 ~~~

-This bit has the full path of the file that Condor tried to transfer back to `crane.unl.edu`.
+This bit has the full path of the file that Condor tried to transfer back to `login01.osgconnect.net`.
 The reason why the file transfer failed is because `outputfile` was never created on the worker node.
 Remember that at the beginning we said that the user specifically requested `transfer_outputfiles = outputfile`!
 Condor could not complete this request, and so the job went into Held state instead of finishing normally.

 It's quite possible that the error was simply transient, and if we retry, the job will succeed.
 We can re-queue a job that is in Held state by using `condor_release`: